junxit/us-congress-bills-116/metadata.md

 - 2019-06-12 — Introduced in House
 - 2019-06-12 — Referred to the Committee on the Judiciary, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-06-12 — Referred to the Committee on the Judiciary, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-06-25 — Referred to the Subcommittee on Border Security, Facilitation, and Operations.
+- 2019-06-28 — Referred to the Subcommittee on Immigration and Citizenship.
+- 2019-07-17 — Committee Consideration and Mark-up Session Held.
+- 2019-07-17 — Ordered to be Reported by the Yeas and Nays: 18 - 13.
+- 2019-07-19 — Committee on Homeland Security discharged.
+- 2019-07-19 — Committee on Homeland Security discharged.
+- 2019-07-19 — Placed on the Union Calendar, Calendar No. 121.
+- 2019-07-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-162, Part I.
+- 2019-07-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-162, Part I.